contacto@vag-global.com

 Regulatory Considerations

-Interest and dividends under the Income Tax Law scope are considered passive income; conversely, in its analysis, the Administration suggests that this income should come from a business activity context.
+Interest and dividends under the scope of Income Tax Law are considered passive income; conversely, in its analysis, the administration suggests that this income should come from a business activity.

 Opinion

-Although the Administration drafts a definition of a business activity where the concurrence of capital and labor is imperatively verified, the resolution to the consultation was quite generic by concluding with “it depends.”
+Although the administration drafted a definition of a business activity where the concurrence of capital and labor is imperatively verified, the resolution to the consultation was quite generic, concluding with “It depends.”

 Source: SUNAT 13/03/24